Exploring muonphilic ALPs at muon colliders: Signal-to-background analysis at a muon collider

 where the first term comes from the $\mu$-$a$-$\mu$ loop and the second term comes from the $\mu$-$a$-$\gamma$ loop as shown in Ref.~\cite{Ganguly:2022imo} for the following form,

-Here $r=\frac{m^2_{\mu}}{m^2_a}$ and $\Delta^2 = m^2_{\mu}x^2 +m^2_a (1-x)$ and $\Lambda_{\rm loop}$ is the cut-off scale of the loop integration which is taken to be $1$ TeV here.
+Here $r=m^2_{\mu}/m^2_a$, $\Delta^2 = m^2_{\mu}x^2 +m^2_a (1-x)$ and $\Lambda_{\rm loop}$ is the cut-off scale of the loop integration which is taken to be $1$ TeV here.
 The strongest constraint among all the above ones is from $(g-2)_{\mu}$~\cite{Ganguly:2022imo} (orange bulk), with $c^A_{\mu} / \Lambda\gtrsim 10$ TeV$^{-1}$ and extending to a wide range of $m_a$.
-It is important to note that all the above bounds have been rescaled according to our definition of ALP-muon interaction in Eq.~(\ref{eq:int}) and $\mu$ALP decay branching ratios in Fig.~\ref{fig:lALP_BR}.
+It is important to note that all the above bounds have been rescaled according to our definition of ALP-muon interactions in Eq.~(\ref{eq:int}) and $\mu$ALP decay branching ratios in Fig.~\ref{fig:lALP_BR}.
 However, some of the other bounds such as OPAL $2\gamma$~\cite{OPAL:2002vhf,Knapen:2016moh}, Belle II~\cite{Belle-II:2020jti}, and LHCb~\cite{CidVidal:2018blh}, are so weak that we have not included them here.
-In comparison to these existing bounds, our proposals to search for $\mu$ALPs via $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$ and $\mu^- p\rightarrow\nu_{\mu}aj$ at $\mu^+\mu^-$ and $\mu^- p$ colliders are still attractive.
-Furthermore, the possible future bounds of $c^A_\mu/\Lambda$ can reach less than $0.01-0.1$ TeV$^{-1}$, which open new doors to explore $\mu$ALPs in the \textbf{EWV} scenario below the electroweak scale.
-Additionally, while the future bounds for the \textbf{EWP} scenario are considerably less stringent than those for the \textbf{EWV} scenario, we have included them in the Appendix~\ref{app:rec2} and provided some discussions as a point of comparison to the \textbf{EWV} scenario discussed here.
+In comparison to these existing bounds, our proposals to search for $\mu$ALPs via $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$ at muon colliders are still attractive.
+Furthermore, the possible future bounds of $c^A_\mu/\Lambda$ can reach less than $0.01-0.1$ TeV$^{-1}$, which open new doors to explore $m_a$ in the \textbf{EWV} scenario below the electroweak scale.